February 21, 2017 § 1 Comment

 The Immigration Problem

 Nowhere is this fundamental principle of criminal justice more obviously important than in our response to the problems of immigration.
-We have eleven million of our neighbors in large and small communities throughbob2624255 the prescribed procedures for becoming citizens.
+We have eleven million of our neighbors in large and small communities throughout our country who did not comply with the prescribed procedures for becoming citizens.
 Many of them have lived and worked and paid taxes and contributed their support to our country for periods of time varying from thirty or forty years to a week or a day.
 Many have children and grandchildren who are citizens because they were born here.
 Many have formal permission to be here – holders of “green cards” or visas entitling them to stay here for extended periods of time to attend schools, work as doctors, nurses, teachers, scientists, engineers – the gamut of useful employments.